ygemici/osz/docs/services.md

 Special service which runs in privileged supervisor mode.
 It's always mapped in all memory map.
 The lowest level code of OS/Z like ISRs, physical memory allocation, task switching, timers and such are implemented here.
+Although it looks like a separate task, `idle` is part of core as it needs to halt the CPU.
 All the other services (including the driver tasks) are running in non-privileged user mode (ring 3).

 Typical functions: alarm(), setuid(), setsighandler(), yield(), fork(), execve(), mmap(), munmap().